 1. Gary Sandy (Andy Travis)

-Andy Travis is the new program director and turns the station from elevator music to rock – with his feathered hair Andy was Handsome and Wholesome, a sharpshooter who forms quite the bond with his staff.
+Andy Travis is the new program director and turns the station from elevator music to rock — with his feathered hair Andy was handsome and wholesome, a sharpshooter who forms quite the bond with his staff.
 His satin WKRP staff jacket was actually a modified Cincinnati Reds warm-up jacket, one of many nods to the hometown team.

 And Gary Sandy was the perfect everyday man for this sitcom.
-He was even born in Dayton Ohio and lived in the state til after college.
+He was even born in Dayton Ohio and lived in the state until after college.
 Gary’s acting career began in 1970, with guest roles on some great shows like an episode each of Medical Center and Barnaby Jones, but nothing close to his Andy Travis.

 2. Gordon Jump (Arthur Carlson)

 Arthur Carlson, aka the ‘Big Guy,’ is the stammering awkward general manager whose main qualification is that his overbearing mother is WKRP’s owner.
-Thankfully Gordon was very qualified for his job.
+Thankfully Gordon himself was very qualified for his job.

 Interestingly enough, Gordon was also born in Dayton, Ohio and his first job was actually in a radio station.
 He began acting in 1965 with an episode of Daniel Boone.
-Then he started working constantly, including 7 episodes of The Partridge Family in the early ‘70s.
-And if you haven’t watched our Then & Now episode about the Partridges, Go see what Susan Dey and company are up to.
-The year before he became Carlson, he was Chief of Police Tinkler in the popular show Soap.
+Then he started working constantly, including seven episodes of The Partridge Family in the early ‘70s.
+And if you haven’t watched our Then & Now episode about the Partridges, go see what Susan Dey and company are up to.
+The year before he became Arthur Carlson, he was Chief of Police Tinkler in the popular show Soap.
 Along with reprising his Carlson in The New WKRP, he also played Ed Malone in the wildly popular Growing Pains.
 One of his final gigs was in the ninth and final season of Seinfeld, as George Costanza’s boss at a playground equipment company over two episodes.
 Jump sadly died in 2003 at the age of 71 from pulmonary fibrosis, but his footprint on television history is quite significant.

 3. Jan Smithers (Bailey Quarters)